miismail007/weekday/README.md

 ## About Project

 This project provides a job searching portal.
 UI consists of filter options and job cards with infinite scroll.

+Each job cards will contains the following information:
+- Job title
+- Company name
+- Location
+- Job description (limited to a certain number of characters with an option to expand)
+- Experience required
+- Apply button/link

 Filter options includes
 - Minimum experience
 - Company name